 Though not typically heard up close, fireworks are still explosions and are very loud.
-The sound heard from the sky is pretty loud, though not damaging, but at the bursting point the decibel levels reach a staggering 145-150.
-Even tests are performed under strict sound proofing to avoid any ear injury.
+The sound heard from the sky is pretty loud, though not damaging, but at the bursting point, the decibel levels reach a staggering 145-150.
+Even tests are performed under strict soundproofing to avoid any ear injury.

 Gunfire for anyone unfortunate enough to be standing near it can be quite damaging to the ears registering at a quite loud 145-155 decibels.
 This is the very reason why you should always wear ear protection when on a firing range.

-7. NHRA Dragsters
+7 NHRA Dragsters

 Sitting next to a dragster as it fires up its engines and screams down the raceway can be more than just loud; it can be damaging to your entire body.
-At the 155-160 Decibel range not only will it severely to permanently damage your hearing, but it also vibrates your vision and makes it temporarily difficult to swallow.
+At the 155-160 Decibel range, not only will it severely to permanently damage your hearing, but it also vibrates your vision and makes it temporarily difficult to swallow.
 That’s why no one stands next to them.

-6. Space Shuttle Launch
+6 Space Shuttle Launch

-When the rockets fire, it is wise and, in fact, fully enforced, that you stand at least a half-mile away lest you get inundated by 165-170 decibels of painful sound.
+When the rockets fire, it is wise and, in fact, fully enforced that you stand at least a half-mile away lest you get inundated by 165-170 decibels of painful sound.
 Unlike many other loud noises, the shuttle rocket sound is constant as it creates the thrust necessary to lift it from the ground.

-5. The Blue Whale
+5 Blue Whale

-3. 1-Ton TNT Bomb
+3 1-Ton TNT Bomb

-Standing as close as 250 feet away from the impact, the resulting explosion from a 1 ton bomb creates a decibel count of 210.
+Standing as close as 250 feet away from the impact, the resulting explosion from a 1-ton bomb creates a decibel count of 210.
 Without sufficient hearing protection, not to mention a complete sound-resistant bunker surrounding you, you could quite literally die from the intense vibrations that would literally shake you apart.
 Unless, of course, you were under the bomb.

 A sufficient enough quake to rend the ground in twain and destroy buildings, whole rock, and human life reaches a decibel level of 235.
-If you are caught in the epicenter and are unlucky enough to not be above the ground in a plane or helicopter, the intense noise and vibrations could kill you long before death by any falling object.
+If you are caught in the epicenter and are unlucky enough not to be above the ground in a plane or helicopter, the intense noise and vibrations could kill you long before death by any falling object.

-1. Tunguska Meteor
+1 Tunguska Meteor

-Bonus: Lake Taupo Eruption
++ Lake Taupo Eruption